romeerez/orchid-orm/packages/docs/src/guide/orm-repo.md

 Repositories in `Orchid ORM` is a nice feature that allows decomposing complex queries into smaller single-purpose ones, reuse query parts.

-Consider the following example, imagine we have a User model, it has a relation with `followers` to track if one user is following another.
+Consider the following example, imagine we have a User table, it has a relation with `followers` to track if one user is following another.

 When querying the user for some kind of list, we need an id, name, picture, and a boolean flag to know if this user is followed by a current authorized user.